sjmoran/Crypto-Panda/README.md

 ## Deployment

-A pattern that I have found successful to deploy an EC2 instance (micro) using a CloudFormation script (to instantiate the VPC and subnets and the security groups and IAM roles).
-Then schedule via EventBridge a signal to kick off the script on the EC2 instance at a regular interval (I have chosen twice a week).
-The EC2 is set to destruct after 48 hours, with the lambda reviving whenever a run of the script is needed.
-This keeps the costs reasonable.
+A pattern that I have found successful to deploy an EC2 instance (t2.micro) using a CloudFormation script (to instantiate the VPC and subnets and the security groups and IAM roles).
+Then schedule via EventBridge an event to kick off a Lambda function that will invoke the script on the EC2 instance at a regular interval (I have chosen once a week).

+The EC2 is set to shutdown after 96 hours, with the lambda reviving the EC2 instance whenever a run of the script is needed.
+This keeps the costs down, however a t2.micro running continuously for month only costs around $8.

+Also note that you will incur some costs for access to the CoinPaprika and CryptoNews APIs, totalling around $100 a month.
+Both services have free tiers worth exploring initially, however any serious work may require a subscription.

+Finally, worth keeping in mind is that the tool takes around 20 hours to process 1000 coins, which is far from real time!
+This is mostly due to the wait times for the API access, and is an area that can be improved in future iterations.

 ## Contributing